esc/PyDataBerlin2014-bloscpack-talk/slides.rst

 Reproducibility
 ---------------

-* Results contaied in the talk repo
+* Results contained in the talk sources repository
 * Lists almost all the hashes and configurations
 * All code open source
 * All datasets additionally available from backup location on own infrastructure
-* AMI available incl. instructions (soon to come)
+* AMI available incl. instructions (soon to come / ask me)

 Relationship to (Distributed) Analytics Engines
 -----------------------------------------------